iampurna/Habbit-Island/README.md

 Optional analytics
 No forced ads

-🧪 Status
+🧪 Status-
 🚧 Active Development (MVP)
 This project is currently under active development as an indie-built product.

-📄 License
+📄 License-
 This project is currently proprietary.
 Licensing details will be added before public release.

-🌱 Vision
+🌱 Vision-
 Habit Island aims to make habit-building feel calm, rewarding, and human — turning consistency into something you can see, not just count.
 Grow your habits.
 Grow your island.